 Intuitive menu and easy to read display makes the Vyper Novo easy to program and operate.
 However, it not small enough to wear as a watch.

-Excellent features for advanced recreational divers, it may be the only dive computer they will ever need.
-It doesn't have all the features that tech divers are looking for.
+Excellent features for advanced recreational divers, it may be the only dive computer recreational divers will ever need, but doesn't have all the features that tech divers are looking for.

 The four-button operation is easy to use even with gloves, and operation is simple and intuitive.

-Some people find it a bit too expensive, but the mid-range price is perfect for advanced beginners and the Vyper Novo has all the features many divers will ever really need.
+Some people may find it a bit too expensive, but the mid-range price is perfect for beginner to advanced divers.
+The Vyper Novo has all the features many recreational divers will ever really need.

 What We Like